Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Background and related work

-In contrast to the broader problem of hierarchical text classification, coarse-grained class labels are already available in the biomedical indexing problem that we study.
-Recently, Mekala \textit{et al.} \cite{Mekala2021} focused on this special case of fine-grained indexing, where coarse-grained labels are available, proposing the \textit{Coarse2Fine} ($C2F$) method. $C2F$ relies on the literal occurrence of fine-grained labels to create an initial weakly labeled dataset.
-These weak fine-grained labels are used together with the ground-truth coarse-grained ones to train a label-conditioned GPT2 \cite{AlecRadford2020} model that generates relevant documents for any given label.
-In that method, a hierarchy-aware regularization term is added to the loss function, in order to exploit the hierarchical relations between classes.
-This ensures that documents with a literal occurrence of a fine-grained label will have a higher probability compared to documents that include the coarse-grained parent.
-The trained GPT2 model is used to produce new weakly labeled documents for each fine-grained label, which are, in turn, used to train \textit{BERT} classifiers \cite{Devlin2019}.
-Finally, the classifiers are improved through the use of unlabeled documents.
+In contrast to the broader problem of hierarchical text classification, coarse-grained class labels are already available in the $FGSI$ task, which is defined as the refinement of existing coarse-grained labels in this work.
+Recently, Mekala \textit{et al.}~\cite{Mekala2021} focused on this special case proposing the \textit{Coarse2Fine} ($C2F$) method. $C2F$ relies on the literal occurrence of fine-grained labels as initial weak fine-grained labels, which are used together with the ground-truth coarse-grained ones to train a label-conditioned GPT2~\cite{AlecRadford2020} model that generates relevant documents for any given label.
+This model is used to generate new documents for each fine-grained label, which are, in turn, used to train \textit{BERT} classifiers~\cite{Devlin2019}.

-Simpler approaches use the available ground-truth coarse-grained labels, by reducing the hierarchical classification problem into several local sub-problems of classifying fine-grained sibling subcategories.
-For instance, \textit{wiki2cat} \cite{Jin2021} exploits the graph of Wikipedia categories, as an external knowledge resource, to weakly label Wikipedia articles for 332 fine-grained categories of the Interactive Advertising Bureau (IAB) taxonomy\footnote{\url{https://www.iab.com/guidelines/taxonomy/}}.
-In particular, the IAB categories are first mapped to Wikipedia categories, based on the literal match of their names, and then the Wikipedia category graph is used to obtain weakly labeled articles.
-Using these data, weakly-supervised models are trained to classify into fine-grained IAB sibling subcategories under the same parent IAB category.
-Our weakly labelling approach relies on \textit{concept occurrence} which is kin to the literal occurrence of label names, using biomedical vocabularies, as external knowledge resources.